DrewThomasson/ebook2audiobookXTTS/README.md

 ## 🛠️ Requirements

-- Python 3.10
+- 4gb ram
-- `coqui-tts` Python package
-- Calibre (for eBook conversion)
-- FFmpeg (for audiobook creation)
-- Optional: Custom voice file for voice cloning
+- Virtualization enabled if running on windows (for docker)

 ### 🔧 Installation Instructions